fenago/apache-cassandra/lab_5.md

 **Disclaimer**

-It should be assumed that the methods, techniques, or indicators discussed in this book will be profitable and will not result in losses.
+It should be assumed that the methods, techniques, or indicators discussed in this course will be profitable and will not result in losses.
 There is no assurance that the strategies and methods presented will be successful, or that you will become a profitable trader.
 The past performance and results of any trading system or trading methodology are not necessarily indicative of future results.
 You should not trade with money that you cannot afford to lose.
-The examples discussed and presented in this book are for educational purposes only.
+The examples discussed and presented in this course are for educational purposes only.
 These are not solicitations of any order to buy or sell.
 I assume no responsibility for your trading results.
-No representation is being made that any account will, or is likely to, achieve profits or losses similar to those discussed in this book.
+No representation is being made that any account will, or is likely to, achieve profits or losses similar to those discussed in this course.
 There is a very high degree of risk in trading.
 You are encouraged to consult a certified financial advisor before making any investment or trading decisions.